-If you’re moving to office 365 and the cloud, it could be the last migration you ever make.
+If you are moving to office 365 and the cloud, it could be the last migration you ever make.
 There are free, rolling updates on all Office 365 applications including SharePoint, OneDrive for Business and PowerBI.
-So you don’t have to waste time looking for the latest features, they’re updated automatically for you.
+So, you don’t have to waste time looking for the latest features, they’re updated automatically for you.

 Thanks to the numerous business plans available, Office 365 comes in many shapes and forms.
-Each of these plans has a monthly subscription fee, but they’re all reasonably priced.
-So you’ll be sure to find one that perfectly suits your business needs.
-Whatever subscription plan you go for, Office 365 offers a familiar interface –especially if you’ve ever used any Microsoft office package such as Word, PowerPoint, Excel and Outlook.
-So your team are sure to pick it up quickly.
+Each of these plans has a monthly subscription fee, but they’re all reasonably priced, so you will find one that perfectly suits your business needs.
+Whatever subscription plan you go for, Office 365 offers a familiar interface – especially if you have used any Microsoft office package such as Word, PowerPoint, Excel and Outlook – so your team are sure to pick it up quickly.

 Office 365 links you to your colleagues to make your business more collaborative than ever before.
 The platform offers online versions of the full Microsoft Office package, so colleagues can edit documents and add comments in real time – they don’t even need to download it.
 If you prefer the desktop applications for the Office suite for Windows, you can do that too.
 OneDrive for Business means you can synch all your documents – making collaboration really easy.

 Launched in 2001, SharePoint allows document management, storage, and collaboration between users.
 Employees can create sites to share documents and information with other colleagues or costumers.